devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Other

+### CloudFormation

+- You can use CloudFormation to treat your infrastructure as code.
+- You define your AWS resources in a structured text format, either YAML or JSON, called a CloudFormation template.
+- Then you can create a CloudFormation stack in AWS, which contains the resources created.
+You can then manage these resources by updating the template.
+- One important issue is how to create the CloudFormation stacks.
+You can create them manually on the console, but a better approach is to create an integration pipeline.
+You can create this so that merging changes to your templates into the main branch creates or modifies the stacks, then use your standard code review practices to manage the templates.
+- Free service.

+#### Basic concepts

+- Resources: any of the things you can create within AWS, which includes things like S3 buckets, EC2 instances, or SQS queues.
+Templates: text-based (JSON or YAML) descriptions of CloudFormation stacks that you can use to define all of your resources, including which resources depend on each other.
+Stack: a collection of AWS resources that you can manage as a single unit.
+StackSet: a named set of stacks that use the same template, but applied across different accounts and Regions.
+You can create, update, or delete stacks across multiple accounts and Regions with a single operation.

 ### Amazon Q Developer

 - AI coding companion.
 - Generates code suggestions based on comments and existing code.
 - Offers real-support for code vulnerabilities.

+### AWS WA Tool

+- To use the AWS WA Tool, define your workload, apply one of the AWS Well-Architected lenses or your own custom lens, and begin your review.
+The tool generates an improvement plan and provides a mechanism to track and measure your progress.